-[T]he world's largest salt flat may be Bolivia's claim to landscape fame, but the entire Bolivian Altiplano features breathtaking scenery.
+The world's largest salt flat may be the most famous landscape of Bolivia, but the entire Bolivian Altiplano features breathtaking scenery.

-The region between the city of Uyuni and the Chilean border near San Pedro de Atacama is dotted with mineral-rich lagoons, snow-capped volcanoes and barren desert.
+The region between the city of Uyuni and the Chilean border near San Pedro de Atacama is dotted with mineral-rich lagoons, snow-capped volcanoes, and barren deserts.

 i remember our 3 day tour into Bolivia via the altiplano…it’s hard not to take good pics with such stunning and varied scenery and landscapes!!! a definite must for people who like a rugged trip and beautiful scenery!! thanks for sharing